stakater/continuous-integration-deployment/README.md

 # continuous-delivery-deployment
 what is continuous delivery? what is continuous deployment? what is release strategy?

+## Deploying and Promoting Your Application

+The key to deploying any application in a reliable, consistent manner is constant practice: Use the same process to deploy to every environment, including production.

-## Modeling Your Release Process and Promoting Builds
+### Modeling Your Release Process and Promoting Builds

 In particular, it is important to capture: